Seventy Five Mile Beach on Fraser Island

 Driving along the sand highway of Fraser Island is a must while spending time in Australia.
 The scenery is unbeatable as you have the open ocean on one side and island views on the other as you make your way around.
 Along 75 mile Beach, you will also find Indian Head Lookout, Champagne Pools, and the Maheno Shipwreck, among others, which are all highlights of the island.

 It should be noted that while the beach is a great place to drive and explore, it is not ideal for swimming - as tempting as it may seem!
 There is a large shark population and the currents are too strong for swimmers to handle.
 It does, however, offer amazing fishing, and you will often see many fishermen along the beach as you drive around.
+There are many freshwater swimming options on Fraser to enjoy though - Read more here about our favourite swimming spots!

 Ready to drive on the longest sandy highway in the world?
 Chat live today to our friendly Fraser Island experts about the best tour options for you, or free call us on 1 800 550 751